p/vcproj2cmake/README.txt

 ===========================================================================
 Usage, easy mode:
-- run install_me_fully_guided.rb or (on UNIX) install_me_fully_guided.sh
+- run ruby install_me_fully_guided.rb or (on UNIX) install_me_fully_guided.sh
 - this will interactively prompt you for everything
-- ideally you will end up with a completely built CMake-enabled build tree of your .vc[x]proj-based source tree if everything goes fine (famous last words...)
+- ideally you will end up with a completely built CMake-enabled build tree of your .vc[x]proj-based source tree (or a downloaded sample application) if everything goes fine (famous last words...)
 ===========================================================================

 Details for manual usage (very rough summary), with Linux/Makefile generator:
-- use existing Visual Studio project source tree which contains a .vcproj file
+- use existing Visual Studio project source tree which contains a .vcxproj/.vcproj file
 - install vcproj2cmake environment to this source tree
 - [OPTIONAL] choose suitable vcproj2cmake converter configuration: create a [PATH_TO_INSTALLED_VCPROJ2CMAKE]/scripts/vcproj2cmake_settings.user.rb,